jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 ## Z

 ### Zod
 A TypeScript-first schema validation library used to validate data throughout the application.
+Provides both runtime validation and static type inference, ensuring data consistency and type safety.

 ---